 Knit a Lace Bookmark by Ava Coleman

-This is a knitted lace-stitch sampler composed of stitches from various works by Anna Marie Jensen, who was an early International Old Lacers (I.O.L.I.) member and Colorado knitted lace pioneer.
+Knit Ava Colman’s lace bookmark, which uses a variety of knitted lace stitches and makes a quick gift.
+She designed the bookmark as a knitted lace-stitch sampler composed of stitches from various works by Anna Marie Jensen, who was an early International Organization of Lace, Inc. (IOLI) member and Colorado knitted lace pioneer.
+Enjoy this free pattern from PieceWork!

 Yarn DMC Cebelia Crochet Cotton, 100% cotton thread, size 20, 416 yards (380 m)/50 g ball, 1 ball of #799 Medium Delft Blue